-GETT REPORTED - YOUR BASIC LEGAL HISTORY
+GETTING STARTED - YOUR BASIC LEGAL HISTORY

-Much light the reference of the ching your throat, ears and glands we have nominated three essential items that we believe are the foundations for good legal health.
+Much like a doctor checking your throat, ears and glands we have nominated three essential items that we believe are the foundations for good legal health.
 Read through them and see how you score.